leberknecht/DndFileUploadBundle/README.md

 ````

 ### To Do

-I want to inject the entity class to the controller so you can easily overwrite it with your own
+- move logic from the entity (pfui!) to the service
+- make entity-class configurable